-Guru Shukracharya is definitely one of the most interesting Rishis ever.
+Guru Shukracharya is one of the most interesting Rishis ever.
 His life is nothing less than a miracle and was indeed full of mysteries.
-The great sage was the son of Maharishi Bhrigu and Kavyamata and later, Shukracharya married Urjaswathi.
+The great sage was the son of Maharishi Bhrigu and Kavyamata, and later, Shukracharya married Urjaswathi.

-Just like us, even others were curious of what were the reasons and who was this great sage exactly who took the side of Asuras and did many other interesting acts that even Lord Shiva was disturbed with.
+Like us, even others were curious about the reasons and who this great sage was who took the side of Asuras and did many other interesting acts that even Lord Shiva was disturbed with.
 In the Shanti Parva of the Mahabharata, Dharmaraja questions Bhishma Pitamah, “Why the renowned Shukra hated the Devas and favored the asuras.
-Who is this great individual and what is his history?
+Who is this great individual, and what is his history?
 Not many of us know about this.”
-He also wanted to know why was there enmity between the Devas and the Asuras.
+He also wanted to know why there was enmity between the Devas and the Asuras.
 Thus, Bhishma was delighted and narrated the entire story of Shukracharya as he had heard earlier.

 There were two primary causes of actions and footsteps which the great sage walked on.

-Legends state that Lord Indra favored Brishaspati just like how Rishi Agnirasa did and even had an alliance with him.
-Due to the alliance between Indra and Brihaspati, Shukrachraya had ego problems with them and later, Brihaspati was even named as chief priest of Devas, which Shukracharya was not happy with.
+Legends state that Lord Indra favored Brishaspati just like Rishi Agnirasa did and even had an alliance with him.
+Due to the alliance between Indra and Brihaspati, Shukrachraya had ego problems with them.
+Later, Brihaspati was even named the chief priest of Devas, which made Shukracharya unhappy.
 However, the son of Bhrigu was in many respects, a better choice than the son of Angiras for the position of the head priest of the Gods.
-Due to this Shukracharya started disliking the Devas and favoring the Asuras which was also a way to take the revenge of this partiality.
+Due to this Shukracharya started disliking the Devas and favoring the Asuras to take the revenge of this partiality.

 However, before Shukracharya’s alliance, it is believed that the Asuras used to be easily defeated by the Devas.
 Many Asuras used to be killed in the battle following the easy victory of the Devtas.
 Seeing this, Shukracharya decided to approach Lord Shiva for Mitra Sanjivani mantra using which Shiva could bring back the dead.
 This would mean a big problem for Indra and the Devas.
 Hence, Asuras fearing the Devas took shelter in his father’s ashram during that time.
 One such day, Shukracharya was far away from his father’s Ashram, doing tapasya for Shiva.

-Finding an opportunity without Shukracharya’s presence, Lord Indra and few devas attacked Shukracharya’s ashram.
-However, Shukracharya’s mother Kavyamata gives protection to the Asuras with her yogic powers and Lord Indra gets defeated.
-Hence, Devas requests Lord Vishnu for help and Lord Vishnu comes to his rescue and thereby beheads Kavyamata with his Sudarshan Chakra.
+Finding an opportunity without Shukracharya’s presence, Lord Indra and a few devas attacked Shukracharya’s ashram.
+However, Shukracharya’s mother, Kavyamata, protects the Asuras with her yogic powers, and Lord Indra gets defeated.
+Hence, Devas requests Lord Vishnu for help, and Lord Vishnu comes to his rescue and thereby beheads Kavyamata with his Sudarshan Chakra.